grafana/loki/docs/sources/setup/upgrade/upgrade-to-6x/index.md

 #### Distributed mode

-This chart introduces the ability to run Loki in distributed, or microservices mode.
-Separate instructions on how to enable this as well as how to migrate from the existing community chart will be coming shortly!
+This chart introduces the ability to run Loki in distributed, or [microservices mode](https://grafana.com/docs/loki/latest/get-started/deployment-modes/#microservices-mode).
+Separate instructions on how to enable this as well as how to migrate from the existing community chart will be coming shortly.